mabelvj/doc.scrapinghub.com/scrapy-cloud-write-entrypoint.rst

     ITM {"\u043a\u043b\u044e\u0447": "\u0437\u043d\u0430\u0447\u0435\u043d\u0438\u0435"}

+.. _1mib-limit:

 The total size of the message MUST not exceed 1 MiB.
+For messages that exceed this size the error will be logged instead.

 ITM command